 However, many other municipalities are doing well - industry and business wise.
 Stony Plain, Spruce Grove and others, who do not generally reap taxes from the petroleum industry, are still booming with new business.
 Land development between the two western hi-ways is in a state of almost continuous growth.
 Edmonton is not a fair comparator, but nonetheless has enjoyed significant industry growth.
 Why is that?

 If you talk to folks in our community who have direct knowledge about the answer to this question (business owners or those who have tried to build in St Albert), the evidence seems quite clear.
 St Albert is not business friendly.
 Specifically, the obstructionist nature of our City policies and practices, often directed at those securing a business development plan, is more difficult than in other municipalities.
 I am told there are many more complex ‘hoops’ to jump through.
-That applications to ‘adjust’ or ‘redevelop’ a business is met with resistance.
+That applications to ‘adjust’ or ‘redevelop’ a business are met with resistance.
 The folks I have spoken to are not surprised that industry would sooner select a business friendly local.
 They point at the evidence of industrial growth everywhere else but here.

 I’m in no position to debate this with them because I don’t have a business background.
 I trust they are sincere in their understanding and beliefs, and their conclusions make abundant sense to me.
 They have little to gain by sharing this with me because we don’t discuss names or details.